-We prepare our financial statements in conformity with accounting principles generally accepted in the U.S. These accounting principles are subject to interpretation or changes by the FASB and the SEC.
+We prepare our financial statements in conformity with accounting principles generally accepted in the U.S. These accounting principles are subject to interpretation or changes by the Financial Accounting Standards Board (FASB) and the Securities and Exchange Commission (SEC).
 New accounting pronouncements and varying interpretations of accounting standards and practices have occurred in the past and are expected to occur in the future.
 New accounting pronouncements or a change in the interpretation of existing accounting standards or practices may have a significant effect on our reported financial results and may even affect our reporting of transactions completed before the change is announced or effective.

-In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09 - Revenue from Contracts with Customers (Topic 606), which will supersede nearly all existing revenue guidance under US GAAP.
+In May 2014, the FASB issued Accounting Standards Update (ASU) 2014-09 - Revenue from Contracts with Customers (Topic 606), which will supersede nearly all existing revenue guidance under US GAAP.
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
-We are currently evaluating the impact that the adoption of the standard may have on our consolidated financial statements and have not elected a transition method.
+Upon adoption of ASU 2014-09, the Company will no longer defer revenue until sale by the distributor to the end customer, but rather, will be required to estimate the effects of returns and allowances provided to distributors and record revenue at the time of sale to the distributor.
+We are currently evaluating the impact that the adoption of the standard may have on our consolidated financial statements.
+We currently expect to adopt the standard under the full retrospective method.
+The final adoption method will depend on the results of our final assessment, which is expected to be completed later in fiscal 2018.